tarunpx/pxdocs/content/reference/release-notes/_index.md

 * PWX-7348 - PX keeps restarting, VM reboot after journal device made “offline”
 * PWX-7453 - cloudsnap cleanup didn't complete properly in cases where errors were encountered when tranmitting the diffs
 * PWX-7481 - Shared volume failed to detach
-* PWX-7600 - do not reset coordinator when doing repl-move
+* PWX-7600 - Volume mount status might be displayed incorrectly if the attached node reaches full capacity and replicas for that volume are moved to a different node

 ## 1.7.5

-* PWX-7033 - Objectostore endpoint failover not happening
+* PWX-7033 - Objectstore endpoint failover not happening
 * PWX-7179 - io1 volume added to KOPS cluster gets displayed as STORAGE_MEDIUM_MAGNETIC
 * PWX-7212 - Cloudsnap-Restore: Increase restore verbose level for error cases
 * PWX-7267 - LIC: Hide unknown/non-handled licenses